KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig2.gif" width="700">
 </p>

 We would like to extend this method to a kinematic chain, which will require an iterative calculation of the Euler axis-angle solution space for each joint throughout the chain.
+The problem is complicated by the fact that the Euler axis-angles in upchain joints affect the orientations and the resulting solution spaces for downchain joints.

+We can define a simple open kinematic chain 'a' using a parent-child convention, where DOFs of child joints are expressed with respect to the parent joint DOFs; i.e. the position of the child joint is expressed as a vector in the coordinate system of the parent joint, and the orientation of the child joint is expressed as a rotation matrix which specifies the orientation of the child joint wrt. the parent joint's orientation.
+This is the conventional approach for defining kinematic chains because..

-Firstly, we can define a simple open kinematic chain a.
-We express chain a using... joint orientations and positions relative to their parent joints, and for the root node..
-(See 4B17 notes and Wittenburg)..
-We can apply forward kinematics to bring calculate the joint positions and orientations in the global coordinate system.
+We must aslo specify the heirarchical structure of the chain using a directed graph.
+Firstly, we can consider a simple open kinematic chain, where the joints are arranged in series with no forking (i.e. all joints in the chain have a maximum of one child joint).
+We can apply forward kinematics to calculate the joint positions and orientations in the global coordinate system.

+PLOT DEMONSTRATING THIS CONVENTION
+1) draw a kinematic chain example
+2) create the directed graph
+3) calculation of forward kinematics

 ```python
 chain_a.append(['jnt_a0', np.array([[ 1, 0, 0],